 Nymph Falls

 Located on Forbidden Plateau Road just north of Courtenay, this spectacular waterfall is easily accessible.
-This trail is a leisurely 600-meter stroll to the falls.
-From fall through to spring, the waters rage through this area, much to the delight of white water enthusiasts.
-And the Summer months bring calmer glacial waters and a great place to swim.
+The trail is a leisurely 600-meter stroll to the falls.
+From fall through to spring, the waters rage through this area, much to the delight of white water enthusiasts and onlookers.

 Hike the Nymph Falls Nature Park loop if you want a longer walk.